Picture: blackthorn blossom. Click here for more April blossom photos.

 Forsythia can sometimes be found in semi-wild situations, but that is not true of magnolia, strictly a garden tree, whose enormous pink flowers usually come out in the last week of March and then fall in the first or second week of April.

-(In several recent years, magnolias have been quite a bit earlier, flowering in the second week of March in 2020 and 2024, and in the third week of March in 2019.
-But in 2018 flowering did not happen till the third week of April and in 2013 not till the fourth week.
-In 2016 some magnolia flowers appeared in late December due to a very mild winter up to that point, but most came out at the usual time.)
+However, in several recent years magnolias have been quite a bit earlier, flowering in the second week of March in 2020, and the third week in 2026, 2024 and 2019.
+At the other end of the scale, in 2018 flowering did not happen till the third week of April, and in 2013 not till the fourth week.
+In 2016 some magnolia flowers appeared in late December due to a very mild winter up to that point, but most came out at the usual time.

 Flowering currant, a garden escapee that is now naturalised on verges, is in full bloom at the start of the month and usually lasts till the end of the second week.
 It has serrated three-lobed leaves like a strawberry and hanging clusters of pink flowers.

 From mid month onwards there is a new wave of delights.
-Clematis montana, which drapes masses of pink flowers over fences and verges along railway lines and near houses, often flowers from around this time, though it can be delayed to the end of the month in colder years.
+Clematis montana, which drapes masses of pink flowers over fences and verges along railway lines and near houses, often starts to flower from around this time, reaching its peak at the end of the month.
+In colder years it may not start until the end of the month, however.

-Likewise the gorgeous purple blooms of wisteria (definitely confined to gardens, usually on the side of houses) came out from mid month in 2014, 2020 and 2025, while in 2024 it started in places in the second week and was then put off by cold weather until the last few days of the month.
+Likewise the gorgeous purple blooms of wisteria (definitely confined to gardens, usually on the side of houses) came out from mid April in 2026, 2025, 2020 and 2014, while in 2024 it started in the second week in places but was then put off by cold weather until the last few days of the month.
 In other years it comes out at the end of April or in early May.

 Bird cherry - more of a garden or park shrub in this part of the country, though it occasionally crops up in the wild - starts to flower mid month but is usually not at its best till late in the month or early May.

-Laburnum, a tree with cascades of yellow flowers, was out in the third week in 2020, and the fourth week in 2014, 2019 and (to a lesser extent) 2017, 2022 and 2025.
+Laburnum, a tree with cascades of yellow flowers, started to come out in the third week in 2026 and 2020, and was full out by the end of the month both years.
 In 2024 some were out as early as mid April, but then a cold second half meant others held off until the last few days of the month.
+In 2025, 2022, 2019, 2017 and 2014 flowers were just starting at the end of the month.
+In other years they do not come out till May.

 Wild shrubs and evergreen foliage

 April sees the candle-like flowers on cherry laurel, which send out a sickly-sweet aroma.
 Timing here is very variable from plant to plant and year to year: they can already be fading in the first week or still out in the fourth, and often seem to be not yet fully out or going over.
-(In 2016 they flowered in places in early January, due to a very mild November and December, and patchily from then on till the third week of April: in 2010 and 2013 they did not flower till early May.)
+(In 2016 they flowered in places in early January, due to a very mild November and December, and patchily from then on till the third week of April: in 2013 and 2010 they did not flower till early May.)
+Later in the month it may start adding new foliage.

-The otherwise very similar-looking rhododendron has much more conventional bulb-shaped flower buds at this time of year: you may occasionally see these opening into flowers in April, but it generally does not happen till May.
+The otherwise very similar-looking rhododendron has much more conventional bulb-shaped flower buds at this time of year: you may occasionally see these opening into its garish pink flowers in April, but this generally does not happen till May.

 April is the peak month for gorse flowers, though in some years they are starting to fade in places in the second half.
-Also in the second half (possibly earlier in one or two places) broom starts to flower on heathland or sandy soils and is at its best towards the end of the month (this is the native broom: the showier Spanish broom does not flower until July).
+Also in the second half (possibly earlier in one or two places) broom starts to flower on heathland or sandy soils and is at its best towards the end of the month (this is the native broom: the showier Spanish broom, found by the sea, does not flower until June).

-On shrubby downland (and also sometimes in hedgerows or on the sides of chalk railway cuttings) you can see wayfaring tree, a bush rather than a tree.
-Its white umbellifer-like flowerhead often burst into bloom around the middle of April, but sometimes not till later in the month (2018 and 2021), or till the first week of May (2023).
+On shrubby downland, and also sometimes in hedgerows or on the sides of chalk railway cuttings. you can see wayfaring tree, a bush rather than a tree.
+Its white umbellifer-like flowerheads often burst into bloom around the middle of April, but sometimes not till later in the month (2021 and 2018), or till the first week of May (2023).
 Before they do so there is usually a period when they look like they are in flower but are in fact just white buds.

 Rather hard to spot in woods and on shady verges is redcurrant, which has distinctive-shaped leaves.
 It flowers around the middle of the month (occasionally earlier), but you might struggle to recognise this, as all it produces are tassels of green discs edged with pink.
 Holly may start to put out its white flowers in the second half of the April in warmer years, though usually this does not happen until May.